jabrantley/FigureMaking-MATLAB-EEG/README.md

 Download data and put in /data/ folder: https://www.dropbox.com/sh/xtlheuex5rk7whl/AABdveaLOTWPZ2Uxzlm4BBCIa?dl=0

+You will need to download [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) to run some of the tutorials.

 The basic idea is how we take a default figure like this

 <p align="center">